-Why do people choose wood heat?
+Why choose wood heat?

 A wood stove is unlike any other appliance.
 There’s a certain romance to sitting by the stove with your family in the evening.
 A fire adds an ambiance that transforms a space unattainable any other way.
 Watching a fire burn and feeling its heat on your skin evokes feelings of comfort and home.
 People don’t often feel such strong emotions when coming home to their furnace or their refrigerator.